Juan-Weyrauch/Proyecto_Pokemon/README.md

 - [ ] 10: View waitlist.
 (Displays the list of players waiting for opponents.)
 - [ ] 11: Start battle from waitlist.
 (Both players are notified of the battle start; first turn is determined randomly.)
 # No son historias como tal pero son importantes(Additions)
 - [ ] 1: States of pokemon, posion, burned, sleep, paralyzed.
+- [ ] 2: Cementerio Pokemon